 Step Seven: Adding Details And Applying The Finishing Touches

 There are so many symbols and tools to use that I simply don’t have the time to go through them all! i’m going to showcase some of the symbols in my next and final picture, but don’t think they’re the only ones!
 There are hundreds of them!

 And we’re done!
-I barely touched the surface of this program, but hopefully I managed to give you the basic idea of it!
+I barely touched the surface of this program, but hopefully, I managed to give you a basic idea of it!